Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 This ensures the `MemberCluster` can be deleted so the on-prem cluster can successfully leave the Fleet hub cluster.

 # Clean up resources created by the join scripts

+Navigate to the root directory of the [fleet repository](https://github.com/Azure/fleet).

 Run the following script which cleans up all the resources we set up on the hub cluster and each on-prem cluster to allow the member agents to communicate with the hub cluster.